jnozzi/cocoadev.com/SiteContent/General/CustomNSScrollView.markdown

 setVerticalLineScroll:
 - (void)setVerticalLineScroll:(float)aFloat

 Sets the amount by which the receiver scrolls itself vertically when scrolling line by line to aFloat, expressed in the content view�s coordinate system.
 This value is the amount used when the user clicks the scroll arrows on the vertical scroll bar without holding down a modifier key.
-When displaying text in an [[NSScrollView]], for example, you might set this value to the height of a single line of text in the default font.
+When displaying text in an General/NSScrollView, for example, you might set this value to the height of a single line of text in the default font.
 See Also: � verticalLineScroll, � setHorizontalLineScroll:, � lineScroll, � setVerticalPageScroll:

 setVerticalPageScroll: